 Because of the strategies and requirements highlighted above, Vermont's schools have had plans for in-person and hybrid learning in place since September 2020 and, as of June 2021, all Vermont schools have returned to in-person instruction.
-To meet the requirements of the Safe Return to In-Person Instruction and Continuity of Services Plans, LEAs have completed a selfaudit of all the required plan elements, ensuring that they are available to families and open for public comment and input.
-The ARP ESSER LEA Application will include an attestation that all requirements of the Safe Return to In-Person Instruction and Continuity of Services Plans have been met.
+In May 2021, the AOE reviewed LEA websites to determine if they had developed plans that met the Interim Final Rule requirements of the Safe Return to In-Person Instruction and Continuity of Services and, in consultation with our partners at the OESE office, determined that LEAs did not need to create separate documents if all elements of the required plan were present, available and accessible to the public and families on the LEA website.